Portavion/brainz/0-inbox/Reusing Logic with Custom Hooks – React.md

 When you extract logic into custom Hooks, you can hide the gnarly details of how you deal with some external system or a browser API.
 The code of your components expresses your intent, not the implementation.

-### Hook names always start with `use`React applications are built from components.
-Components are built from Hooks, whether built-in or custom.
-You’ll likely often use custom Hooks created by others, but occasionally you might write one yourself!
+### Hook Names Always Start with `use`React Applications Are Built from Components.
+Components Are Built from Hooks, whether Built-in or Custom.
+You’ll Likely Often Use Custom Hooks Created by Others, but Occasionally You Might Write One Yourself!

 You must follow these naming conventions: